n8ta/jawk/README.md

 ### Worse case scenario for jawk (short program, JIT provides no benefit)
 ![A histogram showing onetrueawk as the fastest followed by jawk](./assets/begin.png)

-Here we see jawk is doing okay but the interpreters are much closer and onetrueawk, the lightest of the interpreter, is generally slightly faster.
+Here we see jawk is doing okay but the interpreters are much closer and onetrueawk, the lightest of the interpreters, is generally slightly faster.

 ### Practical example